Gaerax/DACT/index.md

 Because of the Creator Fund (and the Community Fund) a large community of individual creators will hold and control most of the supply.
 Therefor, they will benifit the most, as they should.
 If outside investors, or players want to buy more of the token, they will have to either earn it by supporting us, or buy it from us, because we control the majority of the supply.
 It is the balance between buy pressure and sell pressure that determines the price of the token.
 This is a bit complicated, but that is just how markets work.

-On an individual level, you as a creator would be given a chunk of the token for free that you can do whatever you want with.
+On an individual level, you as a creator would be given a chunk of the Creator Fund for free that you can do whatever you want with.
 You could give some to supporters as rewards, earn them back through various methods, and if/when you want to sell some of them, you could do that.

 # I want to know more!!!
 That is great!
 If you want to know more, please read the original [proposal](https://docs.google.com/document/d/1on8iOAqDanLlNEEjEtr6BYM1hGkWSIcF3J8BzRvUUB0) and come chat with us on [Discord](https://discord.gg/bfxYsvMV)